02 September 2024

 Find details of other episodes in the 2024 series of Who Do You Think You Are?

-Get your own family history started with a FREE webinar!
+Get your own family history started with a FREE video!

-We're also celebrating the new series by offering family historians everywhere a free webinar on using the popular Ancestry website.
+We're also celebrating the new series by offering family historians everywhere a free video on using the popular Ancestry website.

 With over 30 billion records, Ancestry is a great place to start your family history.
 Whether you’re new to genealogy or just looking for a refresher, Laura House has some top tips for building your tree, navigating the database, and exploring your DNA results.